OpenMDAO/OpenMDAO/openmdao/docs/features/recording/getting_metadata.rst

 -----------------

 Variable metadata is also made available through the CaseReader in :code:`output2meta` and :code:`input2meta`.
-For each variable the 'units', 'type', 'explicit', 'lower', and 'upper' are stored. note that this is recorded for all variables, independent of the objects which have the recorder attached.
+For each variable the 'units', 'type', 'explicit', 'lower', and 'upper' are stored.
+Note that this is recorded for all variables, independent of the objects which have the recorder attached.

 For example, if we had an output variable 'z' we could access its metadata with: